 In 2008, the Center for Science in the Public Interest (CSPI) petitioned the FDA to ban the use of dyes in food.
 CSPI hoped the ruling from the European Union would serve as a wakeup call for the FDA to revisit the issue.

-Representative Louise Slaughter, Chairman of the House Rules Committee and the only microbiologist in Congress, has written the FDA twice on this issue.
-Concerning the European policy, Slaughter said, “This is a sensible policy and a smart move to help protect the health and well being of children in Europe.
+Representative Louise Slaughter, a microbiologist who served as Chairman of the House Rules Committee until her death in 2018, said of the European policy: “This is a sensible policy and a smart move to help protect the health and well being of children in Europe.
 For too long, studies have raised questions about the impact food dyes are having on the development of children and the possible link between dyes and behavior.
 I have been troubled by the lack of solid data on this issue for more than a decade.
 It’s my hope that the Food and Drug Administration reviews the abundance of science on this issue and considers implementing a similar restriction or outright ban.”

 Avoiding food dyes